nitin-motiani/jlisp/src/Plans.md

 2. Condition in if should be boolean type
 3. Can't be evaluated.
 Something like just a fucking list
 4. Argument numbers mismatch
+5. Not an expression that can be run.
+(1 2 3) for example.

 Test Expressions :-